CODAIT/spark-netezza/README.md

 # `spark-netezza`

-A library to load data into Spark SQL DataFrames from IBM Netezza.
-JDBC is used to automatically trigger the appropriate commands like `SELECT` on Netezza.
+A connector to load data into Spark SQL DataFrames from IBM Netezza database.

-This library is more suited to ETL than interactive queries, since large amounts of data could be extracted for each query execution.
-If you plan to perform many queries against the same Netezza tables then we recommend saving the extracted data in a format such as Parquet.

 ## Usage

+### Specifying Dependencies

+You can use spark-shell, spark-sql, pyspark or spark-submit based on your scenario to invoke spark-netezza connector.
+Dependency on netezza jdbc driver needs to be provided.
+For example, for spark-shell:

+    spark-shell --jars /path/to/spark-netezza-assembly-0.1.jar --driver-class-path /path/to/nzjdbc.jar

+If you prefer not to use the fat jar, an extra dependency flag needs to be set:

+    --packages org.apache.commons:commons-csv:1.2

 ### Data Sources API

-You can use spark-netezza via the Data Sources API in Scala, Python or SQL, as follows:
+You can use spark-netezza connector via the Spark Data Sources API in Scala, Java, Python or SQL, as follows:

 #### Scala